gr4vy/gr4vy-embed/packages/embed-react/README.md

 #### `transactionFailed`

-Returned when an api call fails to create a transaction, this would only be raised for a status code of 4xx or 5xx.
+Returned when an API call fails to create a transaction due to a client or server error.
+In other words, this event is raised when incorrect data (like an invalid JWT) is passed to the Gr4vy API and a HTTP status code in the `4XX` or `5XX` range is returned.

+To catch failed or declined transactions due to downstream issues with the payment service, please subscribe to the `transactionCreated` event.

 ```json
 {